simphotonics/merging_builder/example/README.md

 ## Build Setup

-Step by step instructions on how to set up and configure a [merging_builder] are provided in the section [usage].
+Step by step instructions on how to set up and configure a [`MergingBuilder`][MergingBuilder] are provided in the section [usage].